 Higginbotham is committed to providing frequent updates on health care reform activity so you can plan accordingly and remain in compliance.
 Check back here often for the most recent legislative changes.

-Health Care Reform Timeline—A detailed summary of requirements from 2010 through 2018.
+Health Care Reform Timeline—A detailed summary of requirements through 2018